yesalusn/ucd-csci2312-pa3/README.md

 #### Move class

 1. This class is a very simple _public inner_ class of class `Cluster`.
-This means that:

-  1. Objects of class `Move` can be declared in any scope by using the `Cluster::Move` type.
+This means that objects of class `Move` can be declared in any scope by using the `Cluster::Move` type.
-  2. An object of class `Move` has _private access_ to an object of class `Cluster`.
-For this to be useful, a reference to a `Cluster` object has to be passed as an argument to the `Move::Move` constructor.
-See the `Cluster` header.

 2. This class is used to encapsulate the _indivisible_ operation of adding a `Point` from one `Cluster` after removing it from another.
 In our clustering paradigm, all `Point` objects have to "belong" to `Cluster` objects, and do not make sense outside of them.